zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 The unique genius of Achmiz is simply that he's not afraid to be seen as foolish or obstinate.
 If he doesn't understand how you're using a term, he'll ask for a definition.
 If he doesn't see how to apply your abstract claim, he'll ask for an example.
 If your offered definition or example doesn't make sense to him, he'll say so. _Bluffing doesn't work on him._

 Occasionally it strikes me as a little odd when Said asks about some detail that I think he should have been able to fill in by himself, but it's no trouble: if I can spare the time (and it's worth it, for him), I'm usually happy to type up the requested additional explanation.
-And if I can spare the time but _can't come up with an explanation that will satisfy him_, that's an alarming warning sign that my grasp of the topic wasn't as firm as thought: I didn't know what I didn't know.
+And if I can spare the time but can't come up with an explanation that will satisfy him, that's an alarming warning sign that my grasp of the topic wasn't as firm as thought: I didn't know what I didn't know.

 A few years ago, I was disappointed when the conclusion of a post that I had labored over for months didn't land in the comment section the way I wanted it to: what my words had meant in my head, wasn't the same as what the commenters took them to mean.